gridhead/atlasdoc/docs/serv_sysmn.md

 - Scrollbar disappears in Chrome (intended behaviour) while not so on Firefox (unintended behaviour)

 ## Contribute
-You may request for the addition of new features in the [issues](https://github.com/t0xic0der/sysmon/issues) page but as the project is singlehandedly maintained - it might take time to develop on them.
-Please consider forking the repository and contributing to its development.
+<p align="justify">You may request for the addition of new features in the <a href="https://github.com/t0xic0der/sysmon/issues">issues</a> page but as the project is singlehandedly maintained - it might take time to develop on them.
+Please consider forking the repository and contributing to its development.</p>